calonso88/ttihp0p3_spi_test/docs/info.md

 spi_cs(0); spi.write(b'\x80\xF8'); spi_cs(1)
 ```

-This should set the 7 segment LED to 0xF8 which will (display "t.").
+This should set the 7 segment LED to 0xF8 which will display "t."

-Seg A - OFF
-Seg B - OFF
-Seg C - OFF
-Seg D - ON
-Seg E - ON
-Seg F - ON
-Seg G - ON
-Seg DP - ON
+Seg A - OFF, Seg B - OFF, Seg C - OFF, Seg D - ON, Seg E - ON, Seg F - ON, Seg G - ON, Seg DP - ON

 Example code to read from address[0]:
 ```txt